Not-Elias/stakingWalkthrough/README.md

    sudo rm -rf /var/lib/nethermind/* sudo systemctl restart execution
 ```
 Resetting the database should only be considered in specific scenarios such as recovering from a corrupted database due to power outages or hardware failures, reducing disk space usage by re-syncing, or upgrading to a new storage format.
-It's advisable to use this option as a last resort due to the significant time required for block synchronization.
-However, if any of the mentioned reasons apply to your situation, don't hesitate to proceed with the reset.
+It is advisable to use this option as a last resort due to the significant time required for block synchronization.
+However, if any of the mentioned reasons apply to your situation, do not hesitate to proceed with the reset.

-When reviewing the logs at this stage, it's common to encounter errors because the consensus client may not be fully synchronized yet.
+When reviewing the logs at this stage, it is common to encounter errors because the consensus client may not be fully synchronized yet.

 ## Step 4: Installing Lighthouse